praggatii/Task2/README.md

 1. Loads data: Reads daily station report data from multiple Excel files, specifically the "STATION" worksheet.<br>
 2. Cleans data:
   * Drops specific rows (1st, 2nd, 3rd, and 12th) based on the task requirements.
   * Renames columns for clarity, including converting unnamed columns to unique placeholders.
- * Standardizes day column names as "Day 1", "Day 2", ..., "Day 31".<br>
+  * Standardizes day column names as "Day 1", "Day 2", ..., "Day 31".
 3. Adds metadata:
   * Adds a "Month" column for identifying data from different files.
- * Reorders columns to ensure the "Month" column appears first. <br>
+  * Reorders columns to ensure the "Month" column appears first.
 4. Combines datasets: Merges transformed data from all months into one consolidated file. <br>
 5. Outputs result: Saves the cleaned and combined data into a single Excel file.